Applying to St Cross

 Once your department or faculty has accepted your application, you will be sent a letter offering you a place at the University.
 Your application is then circulated to your chosen college.
 It is only possible to specify a single preferred college, but it is also possible to make an application with no college preference.
 Once you have applied, it is not possible to amend your college preference.

-The College's selection criteria are available here.
-The College is unable to provide feedback on applications which have been unsuccessful.
 If you have selected St Cross as your chosen college and the College decides to offer you a place, you will be sent a separate letter from the College explaining how to provide your proof of funding.

-At St Cross, this communication is in the form of a hardcopy letter from the Tutor for Admissions.
+At St Cross, this communication is in the form of a hardcopy letter from the Academic Administrator.
 You have 4 weeks (apart from late applications from June onwards) from the date of the letter to respond to the College with your acceptance.
 This can simply be a short email to the Academic and Admissions Assistant to confirm your intention to accept the place and you do not need to provide your proof of funding for fees before this deadline.
 However, if you are able to do so, it is preferable that you do so at your earliest convenience in order that your application may be processed as quickly as possible.

 Your proof of funding should be for the University and College fees for the first year of your course together with a financial declaration for the remaining years' fees and all maintenance costs.
 Funding shown must be in a bank account or savings account in your name.
 We are not able to accept a statement of shares or bonds for funding.
 If the account is not in your name, we must also receive an accompanying signed letter from the account holder confirming that they are willing to use these funds for your studies.